 On the way out I passed the five-storied Gojūnot pagoda that was completed in 1902.
 It looked like preparations were being made for an event next week to celebrate the birth of Kōbō-Daishi.

 The afternoon heat was beginning to sap my energy so the walk to Konzō-ji (金倉寺 – 76) was a bit of an effort.
 Next to the main gate is a huge camphor tree which must be hundreds of years old.

 In front of Dōryū-ji (道隆寺 – 77) was a pilgrim goods shop where I managed to get my sedge hat fixed which I had been sorely missing in the hot sun.
-The staff gave me a nice cup of ice tea while I waited.
+The staff gave me a nice cup of iced tea while I waited.

-Tonight I’m staying at the APA hotel in Marugame and I’ve decided to stay put tomorrow since I’m feeling catatonically tired and need some extra sleep.
+Tonight I’m staying at the APA Hotel in Marugame and I’ve decided to stay put tomorrow since I’m feeling catatonically tired and need some extra sleep.
 There’s a castle and art museum nearby so I might do some sightseeing in the afternoon.